pacs-course/pacs-examples/Examples/src/Templates/README.md

 #This directory contains several examples that uses templates#

-* `Compare/`  Using polisies to change comparison on strings
+* `Compare/`  Using policies to change comparison on strings

 * `ExplicitInstantiation/` A simple example that shows the explicit instantiation.
 Explicit instantiation of templates is a technique to save computing time by compiling largely used template instances only once.